 Federated Hermes, a public company, has shares of both Class A Common Stock and Class B Common Stock.
 The Class B Common Stock is listed on the New York Stock Exchange (NYSE).
 Except under certain limited circumstances, the entire voting power of Federated Hermes is vested in the holder of the outstanding shares of the Class A Common Stock.
-All of the outstanding shares of Class A Common Stock are held by a Voting Shares Irrevocable Trust, dated May 31, 1989 (the Voting Trust), the three trustees of which are Federated Hermes's President and Chief Executive Officer and Chairman of its Board of Directors, Mr. J. Christopher Donahue, his brother, Thomas R. Donahue, Federated Hermes's Vice President, Treasurer and Chief Financial Officer and a director, and Ann C. Donahue, the wife of Mr. J. Christopher Donahue family.
+All of the outstanding shares of Class A Common Stock are held by a Voting Shares Irrevocable Trust, dated May 31, 1989 (the Voting Trust), the three trustees of which are Federated Hermes's President and Chief Executive Officer and Chairman of its Board of Directors, Mr. J. Christopher Donahue, his brother, Thomas R. Donahue, Federated Hermes's Vice President, Treasurer and Chief Financial Officer and a director, and Ann C. Donahue, the wife of Mr. J. Christopher Donahue, for the benefit of the members of the Donahue family.

 Federated Hermes owns a number of domestic and foreign advisory subsidiaries that are under common control with, and affiliates of, Federated Investment Counseling.
-Federated Hermes Limited (FHL), a wholly-owned subsidiary of Federated Hermes based in the United Kingdom, wholly-owns registered investment adviser subsidiaries, including Hermes Investment Management Limited (such investment adviser subsidiaries, the FHL Advisory Companies), as well as, among others, Hermes Equity Ownership Services (EOS), an entity that provides stewardship services, including engagement on environmental, social, corporate governance, strategic and financial matters, and research services.
+Federated Hermes Limited (FHL), a wholly-owned subsidiary of Federated Hermes based in the United Kingdom, wholly-owns registered investment adviser subsidiaries, including Hermes Investment Management Limited (such investment adviser subsidiaries, the FHL Advisory Companies), as well as, among others, Hermes Equity Ownership Services (EOS), an entity that provides stewardship services, including engagement on corporate governance, environmental, social, strategic and financial matters, and research services.
 EOS is discussed further in Item 10.
-Although the FHL Advisory Companies are under common control with, and affiliates of, Federated Investment Counseling and the other Advisory Companies (together with us, each, as applicable, a Federated Advisory Company and, collectively, as applicable, the Federated Advisory Companies), the disclosure and discussion of the policies and practices of the Federated Advisory Companies herein does not include the FHL Advisory Companies, except where specifically noted, as the FHL Advisory Companies generally operate their investment management and trading functions independently, and will have no material effect on the advisory activities of the Federated Advisory Companies.
+Although the FHL Advisory Companies are under common control with, and affiliates of, Federated Investment Counseling and the other Advisory Companies (together with us, each, as applicable, a Federated Advisory Company and, collectively, as applicable, the Federated Advisory Companies), the disclosure and discussion of the policies and practices of the Federated Advisory Companies herein does not include the FHL Advisory Companies, except where specifically noted, as it is anticipated that the FHL Advisory Companies will generally operate their investment management and trading functions independently.
 However, Federated Investment Counseling or other Federated Advisory Companies will provide coordination and oversight of the investment management activities of the FHL Advisory Companies when the FHL Advisory Companies act in a subadvisory capacity for clients of the Federated Advisory Companies, and will share certain internally-generated research with the FHL Advisory Companies and EOS, subject to the information barriers described below.
-As discussed under "Conflicts of Interest Relating to Information Sharing Among Affiliates" in Item 6, information barriers have been implemented among the Advisory Companies and EOS to prevent the exchange of material non-public information among the Federated Advisory Companies, EOS, and the FHL Advisory Companies, and which requires that all investment-related activities, including trading activity and the allocation and aggregation of trades, of the Federated Advisory Companies are operated independent of, and are not integrated with, the investment related activities of the FHL Advisory Companies.
+As discussed under "Conflicts of Interest Relating to Information Sharing Among Affiliates" in Item 6, information barriers have been implemented among the Advisory Companies and EOS to prevent the exchange of material non-public information among the Federated Advisory Companies, EOS, and the FHL Advisory Companies.
+It is anticipated that the FHL Advisory Companies will generally operate their investment and trading functions independently, including for purposes of trade aggregation and allocation.
+There may be instances where there is integration of operations between the FHL Advisory Companies and the Federated Advisory Companies, but there will be limitations surrounding the type of activities that may be integrated.
 (Please refer to "Other Financial Industry Activities and Affiliations" in Item 10 of this brochure for further information.)